 Pay attention to the map because there are many forks in the road.
 Upon reaching the NC you will notice two separate entrances/exits.
 Many trees can be seen, but we did not find an ounce of shade in the middle of the day.
-There are few parking spaces, but I wouldn’t consider it much of a problem, seeing as how it’s not near a major city, nor is there a center to be found.
+There are few parking spaces, but the park is not exploding with popularity.

-There is a water fountain near the entrance that is also dog friendly.
+There is a water fountain near the entrance that is dog friendly.
 However, there are no restrooms available at the park.
-The park has a sign that displays a 3/4 mile loop trail with three benches.
+The park has a sign displaying a 3/4 mile loop trail with three benches.
 That is currently what you will find at the NC.
 The gravel trail is wide, but you will find little shade during midday.
-It took us about 1800 steps to get around the loop.
+It took us about 1,800 steps to complete one loop.

-There are two steeper areas along the trail where lumber, similar to that of railroad ties, has been placed to serve as outstretched steps.
-Either that or it keeps the trail from sliding down hill.
+There are two steep areas along the trail where lumber, similar to that of railroad ties, has been placed to serve as outstretched steps.
+Either that or it keeps the trail from sliding downhill.
 Either way, you will go down one set and up the next if you complete the loop.
-This should not be difficult, but depending on your fitness level and the type of hike you expect, you should know the terrain.
+This should not be difficult, but you should know the terrain.
 There is enough room on the outside of the lumber to avoid the steps completely if you choose to do so.

 Hiking at James Curry Nature Center is not what we expected and has very few amenities compared to other parks.
 There are some nice views, but they probably don’t compare to those of Canyon Lake which is a nearby neighbor.
-If you are into unique outdoor exercise, this park may be a good location during cooler weather, if you are nearby.
+If you are into unique outdoor exercise, this park may be a good location during cooler weather.
 If you are visiting, hiking at James Curry Nature Center will be less memorable than some of the other hiking trails around Canyon Lake.
 Personally, I hope there are future plans for further development.